-It is all the more important to be able to rely on a dedicated expert assessment of the security situation worldwide.
-Our risk rating offers a single indication of this.
+This makes it all the more important to be able to rely on a dedicated expert assessment of the security situation worldwide.
+Our risk classification provides an important indication of this.
 Our security map, which we update periodically, represents a snapshot of our risk assessment.

-Entry and exit, transportation (air traffic, local and long-distance public transportation, taxis, private transport/rental-cars, other means of transport), strike, infrastructure (money, telephone/mobile phone, internet, electricity), health (vaccinations, infection risks, hygiene, healthcare infrastructure), natural hazards, security (crime, demonstration/unrest, terrorism, armed conflict), business security (corruption, industrial espionage), special risks (cultural characteristics, LGBTQ, female travellers, criminal law characteristics, other risks).
+Entry and exit, transport (plane / air transport, long-distance public transport, local public transport, taxis, cars / rental cars, other means of transport), strike, infrastructure (money, telephone / mobile communications, internet, electricity), health (vaccinations, infection risks, hygiene, health care), natural hazards and the environment, security (crime, demonstrations/unrest, terrorism, armed conflict), economic security (corruption, industrial espionage) and special risks (cultural characteristics, LGBTQ, female travelers, criminal law characteristics and other risks).

 Very low risk (dark green)

 The country/region can be travelled to without restrictions/constraints and travellers face very few special risks.